Unboxed-Software/solana-course/content/cpi-guard.md

 - Set Close Authority: prohibited unless unsetting
 - Set Owner: always prohibited, including outside CPI

-The CPI guard is a token account extension, meaning each individual Token Extensions Program token account has to enable it.
+The CPI Guard is a token account extension, meaning each individual Token Extensions Program token account has to enable it.

 ## How the CPI Guard Works

-The CPI guard can be enabled and disabled on a token account that was created with enough space for the extension.
+The CPI Guard can be enabled and disabled on a token account that was created with enough space for the extension.
 The `Token Extensions Program` runs a few checks in the logic related to the above actions to determine if it should allow an instruction to continue or not related to CPI Guards.
 Generally, what it does is the following:

-* Check if the account has the CPI guard extension
+* Check if the account has the CPI Guard extension
-* Check if CPI guard is enabled on the token account
+* Check if CPI Guard is enabled on the token account
 * Check if the function is being executed within a CPI

-A good way to think about the CPI guard token extension is simply as a lock that is either enabled or disabled.
+A good way to think about the CPI Guard token extension is simply as a lock that is either enabled or disabled.
 The guard uses a [data struct called `CpiGuard`](https://github.com/solana-labs/solana-program-library/blob/ce8e4d565edcbd26e75d00d0e34e9d5f9786a646/token/program-2022/src/extension/cpi_guard/mod.rs#L24) that stores a boolean value.
 That value indicates whether the guard is enabled or disabled.
-The CPI guard extension only has two instructions, `Enable` and `Disable`.
+The CPI Guard extension only has two instructions, `Enable` and `Disable`.
 They each toggle this boolean value.

 ```rust
 pub struct CpiGuard {